MadalinaDev/LFA-project/Lab-6/report.md

        EOF        = "EOF"
    ```

+We import enum to define TokenType and create a clear mapping of token categories.
+Each enum member is self-documenting, which improves code readability and maintainability.
+The Token class encapsulates both the token type and its raw or converted value, providing a unified object for parser consumption.
+Additionally, implementing __repr__ aids in debugging by giving a concise, human-readable representation of tokens.

 2. **Lexer with Regular Expressions**
    We compile a single master pattern that matches every token type (using named capture groups) and advance over whitespace automatically: